Michael Frensch’s The Viridian Sail: a Novel about Tomberg

 A slightly fictionalised Tomberg even features in the novel as a Russian character called Victor Valberg!
 As such, the book may hold deep interest for students of Meditations on the Tarot.

 There is also a compelling fictional dialogue between the Archangels Gabriel and Michael, who are at variance about the horror of modernity.
-And just perhaps there are echoes, slight echoes at least, in this dialogues of Tomberg’s and Steiner’s differences, too . . .
+And just perhaps there are echoes, slight echoes at least, in this dialogue of Tomberg’s and Steiner’s differences, too . . .

 Perhaps, for the sake of transparency, I should say that two decades ago I lived near Frensch in Germany and personally benefitted from his penetrating insights in these matters, insights which have only kept maturing into the rich fruit we now find in this novel.